-But by the time Franklin defended the noble turkey, they were disappearing from the New England countryside.
+But by the time Franklin defended the noble turkey, it was vanishing from the New England countryside.

 The wild turkey started to disappear from New England as early as 1672.
 That year travel writer John Josslyn wrote that the English and Indians ‘had destroyed the breed [in New England], so that ’tis very rare to meet with a wild Turkie in the Woods.’

 Sixty years later, almost no wild turkeys could be found east of the Connecticut River.
 Connecticut saw its last wild turkey in 1813.
 Vermont had none by 1842, and they disappeared from Massachusetts in 1851.
 Three years later, New Hampshire’s last wild turkey was spotted in Weare.

-Since wild turkeys don’t migrate, they made an especially nice meal during the cold months when game is scarce.
+Wild turkeys had a fatal vulnerability: They don’t migrate.
+So they made an especially nice meal during the cold months when game is scarce.

-The wild fowl were just too tasty and too easy to kill.
+Not only that, but the tasty wild fowl was too easy to kill.
 The wild turkey roosts in a flock in the same tree night after night.
 Once a hunter discovered a turkey roost, it was curtains for the birds.
 Hunters would shoot as many as a dozen at a time.

 Sometimes hunters drove whole flocks into log traps.
-And sometimes hunters organized circular turkey hunts, in which people formed a circle around several square miles and drove flocks of wild turkeys toward the center, where hunters would slaughter them.
+And sometimes hunters organized circular turkey hunts, in which people formed a circle around several square miles and drove flocks of wild turkeys toward the center.
+Then hunters would slaughter them.

 The Dodo’s Fate?